1ntelligentmoron/autopmi/README.md

 None, really.

 # Setting up the Program
-After installing `autopmi.nsi`, open it and follow the installation wizard.
+After installing `autopmi_installer.exe`, launch it and follow the installation wizard.

 You should find an `autopmi/` folder, in which an `autopmi.exe` file and a `config.txt` file. **Both of them need to be in the same folder to work.**